 After taking an outside linebacker in 2013, the Steelers looked to the inside and took Ohio State’s Ryan Shazier.
 Shazier looked like he was on his way to superstardom before a tragic injury ended his career.

 It took a while, but Bud Dupree, the Steelers 1st round pick from Kentucky, finally established himself as a premier pass-rusher in the league, teaming with T.J.
 Watt to terrorize quarterbacks in 2019 and 2020.
 Unfortunately his production (19.5 sacks over the last two years) also meant that he priced himself out of Pittsburgh.
-Dupree signed with the Tennessee Titans this offseason.

 If Jones isn’t the biggest bust in recent Steelers draft history, it’s 2016 pick Artie Burns.
 The Miami cornerback seemed on his way to regular starter but was unable to stay on the field after a two year run.
 Burns hasn’t seen action in an NFL game since 2019.

 The jury is still out on Steelers 2018 1st round pick Terrell Edmunds.
 He’s never been a fan favorite, but Edmunds has started nearly every game since being drafted.
 His continued growth this season will be key in his eventual future with the team.
+The Steelers recently extended him for another year.

 The Steelers went against the grain by trading their first round pick to the Miami Dolphins for young superstar safety Minkah Fitzpatrick.
 So far so good.